-To show how uncertain forecasts of future developments are, people often point out that weather forecasters repeatedly get it wrong.
-Yet weather forecasting offers a useful means of illustrating one of the key characteristics of making demographic projections which sets its reliability apart from that of economic forecasts and various other predictions of future trends: seasonal changes, and associated aspects such as changes in average temperatures, can be predicted months in advance with greater reliability than, say, temperatures in the coming week.
+To show how uncertain forecasts are, people often point out that weather forecasters repeatedly get it wrong.
+Yet weather forecasting offers a useful means to illustrate the use of demographic projections, which differ in nature from economic forecasts and various other predictions of future trends: seasonal changes, and associated aspects such as changes in average temperatures, can be predicted months in advance with greater reliability than, say, temperatures in the coming week.
 Though it may be generally true that predictions grow more uncertain the further into the future they look, the fields of climatology and demography offer some major exceptions to this rule.
-One of the most important such exceptions is the phenomenon of demographic inertia, i.e. the in-built momentum of population growth and decline: once the absolute number of births in a population has fallen due to a change in reproductive patterns rather than to any change in the number of women of child-bearing age, this will lead to a further reduction in future births, even if reproductive patterns remain constant following their initial change.
-Thus the initial change is triggered by a change in reproductive behaviour, but subsequent downward movements in the absolute number of births, in a series of waves each a generation apart, are due not to any further behavioural change but to the simple fact that people who have not been born cannot have any offspring of their own.
-This impact on future births created by the reduction in the number of potential parents can be forecast with a similar degree of certainty to that of the changing seasons in years to come, i.e. almost 100%.
-Thus it ought not to surprise us that demographic forecasts are substantially more reliable than, say, economic ones.
-For example, the forecast changes in the population of former West Germany up to the pre-unification period (1985) based on the 1970 census produced an error of 1,2%.
+One of the most important of such exceptions is the phenomenon of demographic inertia, that is to say, the inbuilt momentum of population growth and decline: once the absolute number of births in a population has fallen owing to a change in reproductive patterns rather than to any change in the number of women of childbearing age, this will lead to a further reduction in future births, even if reproductive patterns remain constant following their initial change.
+Thus the initial change is triggered by a change in reproductive behaviour, but subsequent downward movements in the absolute number of births, in a series of waves each a generation apart, are due not to any further behavioural change but rather to the simple fact that people who have not been born cannot have any offspring of their own.
+This impact on future births created by the reduction in the number of potential parents can be forecast with a similar degree of certainty to that of the seasonal changes in years to come, in other words, almost 100 per cent.
+Thus, it ought not to surprise us that demographic forecasts are substantially more reliable than, say, economic ones.
+For example, the forecast changes in the population of former West Germany up to the pre-unification period (1985) based on the 1970 census produced an error of 1.2 per cent.

-The number of live births per woman (TFR) in Western Europe initially rose slightly after World War II, but fell back sharply thereafter.
-The TFR increased from 2.39 in 1950-55 to 2.66 in 1960-65, but had fallen to just 1.48 by 1995-2000.
-In Germany (East and West combined), the rate went up from 2.16 in 1950-55 to 2.49 in 1960-65, before falling back to 1.30 in 1995-00.
-In the whole of Europe, whose population in 2000 is 729 million, the corresponding figures are 2.57 (1950-55), 2.56 (1960-65) and 1.42 (1995-00) (UN, 1999).
+The number of live births per woman (TFR) in Western Europe initially rose slightly after the Second World War, but fell back sharply thereafter.
+The TFR had increased from 2.39 in 1950-1955 to 2.66 in 1960-1965, but had fallen to just 1.48 by 1995-2000.
+In Germany (East and West combined), the rate went up from 2.16 in 1950-1955 to 2.49 in 1960-1965, before falling back to 1.30 in 1995-2000.
+In the whole of Europe, whose population in 2000 was 729 million, the corresponding figures are 2.57 (1950-1955), 2.56 (1960-1965) and 1.42 (1995-2000) (United Nations, 1999).